Zamtakk/PlexMediaPlayer-for-RaspberryPi/readme.txt

 - Insert SD card in computer (USB SD reader can be used)
 - Run imager
 - Click 'Choose OS' > Select Raspberry Pi OS 32-bit (Recommended)
-- Select SD Card
+- Click 'Choose SD Card' > Select SD Card
 - Click write
+- Wait for the writing to complete

 i: The SD card is now ready!
 - Remove the SD card from the computer and put it in the Raspberry Pi.
-- Connect the monitor, keyboard, (mouse) and ethernet to the Pi.
+- Connect the monitor, keyboard, mouse and ethernet to the Pi.
 i: Before powering on the Pi, make sure you have applied a headsink and a stand or some other proper cooling sollution.
 i: I used 4 10x10x10mm Aluminum Heat Sinks from Aliexpress placed in a 2x2 config on the ARM chip of the pi and a piece of wood with a slit to hold the pi vertically.
 - Power on the Pi with the charger.